shpml/fundamentals/08_chapter/03_exercise.md

 Here is the pricing structure:

-1) Patron are 65 or older, they are eligible for senior discounts.
+1) If patrons are 65 or older, they are eligible for senior discounts.
 The ticket price for seniors is $6.00.

-2) Patrons are 25 or younger, they are eligible for student discounts.
+2) If patrons are 25 or younger, they are eligible for student discounts.
 The ticket price for students is $8.00.

 3) All other tickets cost $10.00.